The Babysitter’s Coven by Kate Williams

 Image is a stack of two books laying vertically on top of each other.
 The first book is The Serpent & The Wings of Night by Carissa Broadbent.
 The second book on top of that book is Emily Wilde's Encyclopaedia of Faeries by Heather Fawcett.

 The first book I will be reading is The Serpent & The Wings of the Night by Carissa Broadbent.
-When I first heard about this book, it was described as the Hunger Games mixed with Vampires.
+When I first heard about this book, it was described as The Hunger Games mixed with vampires.
 Sign me up.
-I started this book back in August and then I got distracted.
-I’m about 50 pages in and determined to finish the book by the end of the month.
+I started this book back in August, and then I got distracted.
+I’m about fifty pages in and determined to finish the book by the end of the month.
 The second book I plan on reading is Emily Wilde’s Encyclopaedia of Faeries by Heather Fawcett.
 I had this book on my July TBR, but I wasn’t able to read it before Gen Con.
 The third book not pictured in this photo is We Sold Our Souls by Grady Hendrix.
 We Sold Our Souls is about a band where one of the lead singers may have made a deal with the devil.
-I think there’s a nice variety in the books I have chosen and each book fits the theme of the next two months.
+I think there’s a nice variety in the books I have chosen, and each book fits the theme of the next two months.

 This is my favorite time of the year, so I love to match what I’m reading with the season.